jakubDoka/substrate-tests/README.md

 ```

 Note: you can also omit all the --build-args and the source command, the Dockerfile will use it's default values which are development values.

+If you are using Mac and the build fals, try using this flag: `--platform linux/amd64`

 After building the image, you can run a number of nodes:
 ```sh